esophiac/MSDS-431-assignment-9/README.md

 This assignment uses the Mersenne Twister from the third-party package at [https://github.com/seehuhn/mt19937](https://github.com/seehuhn/mt19937).

 ## Roles of Programs and Data
 This program was completed in Go, but there is also a demonstration of the trimmed mean in R. The demonstration in R shows that the bootstrap sampled trimmed mean is the same thing as the trimmed mean of the original sample.
-Therefore, the bootstrap sampled mean in Go is the same thing as the original sample mean.
+Therefore, the bootstrap trimmed sampled mean in Go is the same thing as the original trimmed sample mean.

 ### trimmed Package
 The package that was used to compute the trimmed mean can be found at [https://github.com/esophiac/trimmed](https://github.com/esophiac/trimmed).